Powered by MediaWiki

 Attempts to steal an item from the monster.

-Source: Starting Skill for moxie classes, having the Form of...Bird! status effect, or having a tiny black hole equipped
+Source: Starting skill for moxie classes, having the Form of...Bird! status effect, having the Riboflavin' status effect, having a tiny black hole equipped or having a mime army infiltration glove equipped

 Price: N/A